apache/cordova-docs/docs/en/2.0.0/guide/whitelist/index.md

 Overview
 --------

 Domain whitelisting in Apache Cordova is a security model that controls access to outside domains, such as `http://google.com`.
 The default security policy is to block all network access.
-The application developer can then delcare access to specific network domains and subdomains.
+The application developer can then declare access to specific network domains and subdomains.

 Specification
 -------------